 - Also distributes public health information

-Sometimes, we are introduced to communities that require us to change our strategies a little.
-There are countries like Ukraine that have plentiful electricity and internet access.
-They are in need of Ukrainian biblical content, but it’s tough to get boxes of Bibles through customs.
+Sometimes we are introduced to communities that require us to adapt our strategies, such as those in countries with plentiful electricity and internet access.
+They still need biblical content in their heart languages, but it’s tough to get boxes of Bibles through customs.
 Even Messengers are met with questions.
-So, we started putting the same content from a Messenger onto a USB key.
-The Key has several benefits:
+So, we started putting the same content that is available on a Messenger onto a USB drive.

 - Compatible with nearly all computers